git gud, scrub

 If you would like to contact us or just chat about the game we often hangout on the unofficial fan discord.

 DK Bathtime was made with an incredible amount of support from Babycastles.
 Babycastles is a non-profit videogame art gallery and DIY space in New York.
-If you love this game PLEASE DONATE!
+If you love this game visit the space.
 Thank you.

 This game is a joke.
 The character Donkey Kong is owned by Nintendo of America Inc. This likeness, as used for non-commercial artistic expression, falls under "Fair Use," under section 107 of the Copyright Act of 1976.
 Donkey Kong.
 Copyright Nintendo 1981.